-Organic milk costs a good deal more than ordinary milk in most stores—but some consumers believe that, for health reasons alone, it's worth paying extra for organic milk.
-There are certainly some advantages to organic milk, but they may or may not be enough to warrant shelling out extra cash.
+Organic milk often costs more than ordinary milk in most stores.
+Some consumers believe that, for health reasons alone, it's worth paying extra for organic milk.
+There are certainly some advantages to organic milk, but they may or may not be enough to pay a premium.

-One big advantage organic milk has over regular milk is its shelf life: most brands of organic milk are sterilized at very high temperatures (around 280 F), so it can keep for up to two months.
-Because regular pasteurized milk is heated to only 165 F or lower, it doesn't have the same shelf life.
-On the other hand, high-temperature sterilization can make milk sweeter—something that may be a plus or minus, depending on your preferences.
+One big advantage organic milk has over regular milk is its shelf life.
+Most brands of organic milk are sterilized at very high temperatures (around 280 F), so it can keep for up to two months.
+Because regular pasteurized milk is heated to only 165 F or lower, it doesn't have the same long shelf life.
+On the other hand, high-temperature sterilization can make milk sweeter.
+This is something that may be a plus or minus, depending on your taste preferences.

-If you're concerned about milk going bad in your refrigerator, organic milk might actually save you money.
-Alternatively, you can buy non-organic milk that has been sterilized at high temperatures (such as the European product, Parmalat, which sits on grocery shelves rather than in the dairy case).
+If you're concerned about milk going bad in your refrigerator, organic milk might actually save you money because it will last much longer.
+Alternatively, you can buy non-organic milk that has been sterilized at high temperatures and will last longer.
+One example is the European product Parmalat, which sits on grocery shelves rather than in the dairy case.

 Drink up Extra Nutrition

 While ultra-high-temperature processing can have a negative impact on some nutrients, researchers find that organic milk does have a high level of omega-3 fatty acid.
 Omega-3 can be found in many foods and taken as a supplement.
 Studies show that Omega-3 can reduce cardiovascular disease, improve neurological development and function, and strengthens immune function.

 Feel Good About Possible Additives

 Two products, recombinant bovine growth hormone (rBGH, also known as BGH, recombinant bovine somatotropin or rBST) and antibiotics, are said to be found in regular milk but not in organic milk.
 Organic milk comes from cows that have never been given these drugs, which means that organic milk is guaranteed to be free of any residue.